Skip to main content

 Skip to page 13 of the Order Paper for more details regarding the question.

-Watch from the beginning of this afternoon’s recording to hear the answer in full.
+Watch from the beginning of Tuesday afternoon’s recording to hear the answer in full.

 Statements